kitbs/stubs/README.md

     ]);
 ```

-- Parses all files & folders in `project`
+- Renders all files & folders in `project`
 - Replaces `Users` with `{{name}}`
 - Replaces `user` with `{{lower}}`